import-ariel/bayes_beats/README.md

 2) A diffusion model.
 Once the music is encoded, ACE-STEP adds noise to these encodings and then attempts to reconstruct the original encodings and in the processes it "learns" how to best approximate the latent space for music generation.

 3) A linnear transformer.
 ACE-STEP uses a linear transformer so that music generation pays attention to the semantic meaning of a users input.
 The transformer also that every step of the music generation process to be foreward and backward looking.
+The transformer specifically draw attention to the lyrics and vocals when generating music so that the music is cohesive.

 ## Proposed Changes